cosmos/cosmos-sdk/docs/spec/staking/state.md

 ```

 ### UnbondingDelegation
+ - index: delegation address

 A UnbondingDelegation object is created every time an unbonding is initiated.
-It must be completed with a second transaction provided by the delegation owner
+The unbond must be completed with a second transaction provided by the delegation owner
 after the unbonding period has passed.

 ```golang
 type UnbondingDelegation struct {